WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Introduction.md

 For example, if you have a coin on a specific address before the CoinJoin, and you send bitcoin after a CoinJoin onto this same address, then anyone can see that both coins are controlled by the same entity.
 [Address reuse](/why-wasabi/AddressReuse.md) is very bad for your privacy.
 Another deanonymizing scenario happens when you combine mixed outputs with unmixed ones when sending: a third party will be able to make the connection between them as belonging to the same sender.
-This is why you need to be careful with [change coins](/using-wasabiChangeCoins.md).
+This is why you need to be careful with [change coins](/using-wasabi/ChangeCoins.md).

 The practice of being careful with your post-mix outputs is commonly facilitated through coin control, which is the default way of interacting with the wallet.
-Find out more about coin control it [here](/why-wasabi/Coins.md).
+Find out more about coin control in [here](/why-wasabi/Coins.md).
 :::

 :::details